mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/scheme.md

 > MIT Scheme language interpreter and REPL (interactive shell).
 > More information: <https://www.gnu.org/software/mit-scheme>.

-- Open an interactive shell (REPL)
+- Start a REPL (interactive shell)
 `scheme`

 - Run a scheme program (with no REPL output)